099ersf2/099ersf2/README.md

 If you are looking for My Commision Rates Go Here: [Pay Rates](#Pay)

 ## About Me
-I have wide verity of Skills in different programming langauges such as HTML, JavaScript, Lua and Luau, and C#.
+I have a wide variety of skills in different programming langauges such as HTML, JavaScript, Lua and Luau, and C#.

-I also have skills commonly used in Game Development such as 3d Modeling using Blendor, UI Design, Project Managment, and Monetization.
+I also have skills commonly used in game development such as 3d Modeling using Blender, UI design, project management, and monetization.

 ## Experience

 I have 4 years of Roblox game development.
-Also, I have lots of experience in being a Full Stack Developer.
+Also, I have lots of experience in being a full stack developer.

 I have 2 years of website building.